 The Illinois EPA completed the Source Water Assessment Program for our supply.
-The Illinois EPA implemented the Source Water Assessment Program (SWAP) to assist with watershed protection of public drinking water supplies.
-The SWAP inventories potential sources of contamination and determines the susceptibility of the source water to contamination.
+The Illinois EPA implemented a Source Water Assessment Program (SWAP) to assist with watershed protection of public drinking water supplies.
+The SWAP performs an inventory of potential sources of contamination and determines the susceptibility of the source water to contamination.

-Further information on our community water supply's Source Water Assessment Program is available by calling the City of Chicago, Department of Water Management at 312-744-6635.
+Further information on our community water supply's SWAP is available by calling the City of Chicago, Department of Water Management at 312-744-6635.